 A number of these books were introduced to me by PBS’s The Great American Read - and I’m really grateful to have been recommended them.

-Three of these books were recommended by Scott Tolinski on the Syntax podcast - so, thank for the great recommendations!
+Three of these books were recommended by Scott Tolinski on the Syntax podcast - so, thank you to him for the great recommendations!

 Also - most of my reading is done via audiobook.
 I have really come to love audibooks as they fit into my life, and make tackling very long books not intimidating.